 There are a lot of mixed opinions about transcribing full solos for drums, which I understand.
 The purpose of transcribing whole solos is to taste and try to play in the style of a particular drummer, getting a fully detailed understanding of their note choices.
-However, it is the work following to transcribing the solo which is most important!
+However, it is the work following to transcribing the solo that is most important!
 A good procedure could be to focus on a small cell from the solo, play it with different stickings and experiment with orchestration on the drums in order to get inside the cell and shaping it into a personal musical statement.
 Generating our own phrases and building up our own personal vocabulary is what it’s all about.

 Transcribing drum solos will benefit your playing, one way or another.
 Further vocabulary, better technique, better notation skills and phrasing.
 Over the years I have learnt and studied drum solos of the great drummers like Philly Jo Jones, Art Blakey, Elvin Jones, Frankie Dunlop, Roy Haynes, Billy Higgins, Max Roach, Jeff Tain Watts, Bill Stewart and Ed Blackwell.